 - Bajre Da Sitta (ਬਾਜਰੇ ਦਾ ਸੀਤਾ): The farm woman is enticing (twisting) her lover to come back to her the same way she twists the millet cob to collect the millet kernels.
 Bajre Da Sitta literally means millet cob.

 Any folk music is a reflection of its land.
 Punjabi folk music, too, mirrors the earthy fragrance of the verdant mustard fields of Punjab, the serenity of its resplendent nature, the verve and vitality of its agro-based life, and the piousness of its spiritual traditions.
 These songs are the most engaging forms of storytelling, especially the stories of hard-working farm folks who live a simple life of duty and service while enjoying the tiniest joys of life.

 Punjabis are the most fun-loving people who are big on dance and celebrations.
 Be it any good news – minor or major – men easily break into Bhangra (ਭੰਗੜਾ) on the Dhol (ਢੋਲ) beats while women gather together for unending rounds of Giddha (ਗਿੱਧਾ) matching steps with the beats of a Dholaki (ਢੋਲਕੀ).
-These celebrations span birth ceremonies, weddings, harvest festivals, change of seasons, social and religious festivals, etc.
+These celebrations span birth ceremonies, weddings, harvest festivals, change of seasons, social and religious festivals in the Punjabi calendar.